nishit-007/SoC-Design-and-Planning/README.md

 **Power Planning :**

-During this stage mulltiple power supplies are placed in the chip for proper functioning.All the coupling capacitors present in the circuit demand the power supply simultaneously  which results in noise in the circuit due to voltage droop or ground bounce.
+During this stage multiple power supplies are placed in the chip for proper functioning.All the coupling capacitors present in the circuit demand the power supply simultaneously which results in noise in the circuit due to voltage droop or ground bounce.

 **Pin Placement :**